krahets/hello-algo/en/docs/chapter_data_structure/character_encoding.md

 Researchers of that era thought: **If a sufficiently complete character set were released to include all languages and symbols in the world, wouldn't that solve problems in cross-language environments and eliminate garbled text**?
 Driven by this idea, a large and comprehensive character set, Unicode, was born.

-<u>Unicode</u> is called "统一码" (Unified Code) in Chinese and can theoretically accommodate over one million characters.
+<u>Unicode</u>, or Unified Code, can theoretically accommodate over one million characters.
 It is committed to including characters from around the world into a unified character set, providing a universal character set to handle and display various language texts, reducing garbled character problems caused by different encoding standards.

 Since its release in 1991, Unicode has continuously expanded to include new languages and characters.
 As of September 2022, Unicode has included 149,186 characters, including characters, symbols, and even emojis from various languages.
 In practical storage and encoding schemes for this vast character set, commonly used characters often occupy 2 bytes, while some rare characters occupy 3 bytes or even 4 bytes.